polymath-ai/architecture/monorepo.md

 ├── package.json
 ├── src
+│   └── index.js
+├────── <dir>
-│   ├── index.js
+│        ├── <file>.js
+│
+│        ...
-│   ├── tests
+├── tests
-│   │   ├── <file>.js
+│   └── <file>.js
-│   ├── <dir>
+│
-│   │   ├── <file>.js
+│   ...
 ```

 We try to place most of the code into sub-directories of the `src` directory, organizing them according to their purpose.

 ## Testing

 We use [ava](https://github.com/avajs/ava) for testing and place test files into a separate `tests` directory, with the same file name name as what they test.

 ## Publishing packages